Read HERE HD Live Map layer data

 object contains map data that is of type

-layerType, for a HERE map
+layerType for a HERE map

 tile that was read from

 reader.
-Such data can include the geometry
+Such data can include:

-specifying the catalog and catalog version from which the
+catalog version from which the

-function obtained the data.
+read function obtained the

 The properties of the layer objects correspond to valid HERE HDLM layer fields.
 In these layer objects, the names of the layer fields are modified to fit the MATLAB® naming convention for object properties.
 For each layer field name, the first letter and first letter after each underscore are capitalized and the underscores are removed.
 This table shows sample name changes.